-IV.
 Participation

 I will call on students, both to discuss assigned cases and to comment on the issues we are discussing.
-Students are expected to be prepared for every class!
-If exceptional circumstances make it impossible for you to prepare for a particular class, sign the Pass Sheet by the podium and I will not call on you that day.
-A student may sign the Pass Sheet four times during the semester without any impact to your class participation grade.
+You are expected to be prepared for every class!
+If exceptional circumstances make it impossible for you to prepare for a particular class, sign the "pass sheet" by the podium and I will not call on you that day.
+You may do this three times during the semester without any impact to your class participation grade.

 Students with poor class participation will have their final grade dropped by 1/3 of a letter grade.
 The decision to drop a grade for participation is at my discretion and is non-negotiable.
 A drop in class participation can result from a combination of unpreparedness, not paying attention in class, and absences (even if you have fewer than eight absences).
-In rare cases, exceptional students may have their grade raised by 1/3 of a letter grade.
+In very rare cases, exceptional students may have their grade raised by 1/3 of a letter grade.